 In addition to having the right features and tools to manage the processes around your goals, you need to be able to measure your progress against them.

-So when you’re speaking with your account, project, or customer success manager, ask them about reporting and other ways to measure this information.
+So, when speaking with your account, project, or customer success manager, ask them about reporting and other ways to measure this information.

 Ideally, you want a way to see progress over time against your goals.

-Let’s go back to that example of getting your sales team to improve their Lead conversion rates.
-To measure and track progress against this goal, you would want to have a Report that showed Leads created and Leads converted over a specific time.
+Let’s return to that example of getting your sales team to improve their Lead conversion rates.
+To measure and track progress against this goal, you would want to have a Report showing Leads created and converted over a specific time.
 It might be helpful if it shows the values broken down by periods and or users.